 Melon Bluff Nature Center is a beautiful 450-acre nature preserve on the Georgia Coast.
 Its purpose is to preserve the vanishing coastal wilderness, its wildlife, and its important history.
 Instead of destroying this unspoiled beauty with development, we prefer to offer it as a place to learn and explore.
-The Melon Bluff Nature Center is open Friday through Sunday and holiday Mondays from 9 a.m. to 4 p.m. for hiking, mountain biking, and birding.
+The Melon Bluff Nature Center will be open Friday through Sunday and holiday Mondays from 9 a.m. to 4 p.m. for hiking, mountain biking, and birding.
 Self-guided nature and heritage trails maps can be used to navigate the property by foot and by bike.
 Melon Bluff staff can also arrange picnics, group outings, and parties.
 The Melon Bluff Nature Center features exhibits and educational programs, restrooms, and parking.
 See our ‘Contact’ and ‘Visit’ pages for more information.

 Learn more about our parent organization

 Jay Morgan grew up in Effingham County and graduated from Georgia Southern where he majored in American History and minored in Anthropology.
 He worked over 35 years as a state game warden for the Ga.
 Dept. of Natural Resources.
 He is currently the Director of the Melon Bluff Nature Center.

 Megan Novak graduated from the University of North Florida with her degree in Biology and minors in Chemistry and Environmental Studies.
 As part of the Springfield Legacy Foundation team, she builds partnerships between the SLF and other conservation organizations, coordinates educational programs for Melon Bluff, and provides GIS support for the Foundation.
 Feel free to reach out to her with any questions or ideas you may have about how your organization can work together with the SLF.